 The Allied Health Professions Federation (AHPF) comprises twelve professional bodies representing Allied Health Professionals (AHPs).
 The AHPF provides collective leadership and representation on common issues that impact its members’ professions.

-The AHPF is governed by a board, of which I have the honour of being the independent Chair.
-The board I chair is made up of the national Chief Executives and Chairs from each of the twelve-member organisations.
+The AHPF is governed by a board, of which I had the privilege to serve as the first independent Chair (2016-2019).
+The board is made up of the national Chief Executives and Chairs from each of the twelve-member organisations.

 The AHPF Board annually reviews work plans for AHPF Northern Ireland and Scotland, which share the same purpose of collective leadership and accordingly allocates an annual budget for them to deliver their work plan.
 The AHPF does not have specific arrangements for Wales, where the allied health professions and health scientists have their own statutory and informal arrangements for coordination.

 There are 158,000 AHPs working across all health and social care settings including hospitals, people’s homes, clinics, surgeries, the justice system, local authorities, private and voluntary sectors and primary, secondary and tertiary education.

 AHPs are the third largest healthcare group in the health service, after doctors and nurses.
 They focus on consistent, person-centred, preventative and therapeutic care for children and adults.
 They are accredited and trustworthy professionals performing a crucial function in the NHS and social care.
 The breadth and depth of AHP skills and reach make them ideally placed to lead and support transformative changes.